read-write-web/rww-play/README.md

 1. In `conf/application.conf` set the `rww.proxy...` properties
 2. If you did not change `rww.proxy.acl` property then go to ```test_www/meta.ttl``` and edit the acls there.
 3. In `conf/routes` uncomment the `controllers.AuthProxyApp.proxy(rg)` .
-This has to be the root for urls to work correctl.
-This has to be the root for urls to work correctly
+This has to be the root for urls to work correctly.

 You should then be able to run RWW_Play on the tls port